splitio/react-native-client/MIGRATION-GUIDE.md

 In order to simplify the SDK API, the `LocalhostFromObject` export was removed from the default import (`import { LocalhostFromObject } from '@splitsoftware/splitio-react-native'`), and it is no longer necessary to manually pass it to the `sync.localhostMode` configuration option to enable localhost mode.

-If you were using the `LocalhostFromObject` export, simple remove it from your code.
+If you were using the `LocalhostFromObject` export, you should remove it from your code.
 For example, replace:

 ```js
 import { SplitFactory, LocalhostFromObject } from '@splitsoftware/splitio-react-native';